Newsletter from the President of Aix-Marseille University to the entire university community.

 In addition, events (such as inaugurations, colloquia, workshops, conferences, cultural evenings, provision of premises and other gatherings of the public) are still authorised on our university sites, in strict compliance, of course, with the health regulations in force: masks must be worn by all, physical distance, regular hand washing.
 In each of these events, buffets, coffee breaks, snack sharing and any situation that encourages people to take off their masks or break the physical distance are forbidden.
 It is important to break the chains of transmission of the virus.

-The theoretical capacity of the room must be halved to guarantee a distance of at least one metre between people during the event.
+The theoretical capacity of the room must be halved to ensure a distance of at least one metre between people during the event.

 These measures are not being taken lightheartedly, but the precautionary principle must apply.
 I know I can count on you to respect it until the health situation on our territory improves.

-2. Postponement of the start of the ALLSH faculty year
+2. Postponement of the start of the new academic year in the ALLSH faculty.

-Due to the health context and the large number of students, the ALLSH UFR Council voted unanimously on September 3 to postpone the start of the academic year to September 14, 2020, in order to welcome students in the best possible conditions.
+Due to the health context and the large number of students, the ALLSH UFR council voted unanimously on September 3 to postpone the start date to September 14, 2020, in order to welcome students in the best possible conditions.

-The start of face-to-face teaching for all the courses has thus been postponed by one week, subject to changes in health conditions.
+The start of face-to-face teaching for all the training courses is thus postponed by one week, subject to changes in health conditions.

-For all training courses, the premises will be used to a maximum of 50% of their capacity and a hybrid operation (face-to-face/distance via synchronous audio streaming) will be set up.
-All the students will benefit from the full volume of teaching hours provided for in the teaching models.
+For all training courses, the premises will be used to a maximum of 50% of their capacity and a hybrid operation (classroom/distant via synchronous audio streaming) will be set up.
+All the students will benefit from the full volume of time provided for in the teaching models.
 They will alternate between face-to-face and distance teaching, except in the special cases of people "at risk" on the one hand and "digital divide" situations on the other.

-3. Health guidelines and process for managing suspected or confirmed cases of VIDOC-19
+3. Health instructions and process for managing suspected or proven cases of COVID-19

-If you have been in contact with a person who is a carrier of VIDOC-19 or if you yourself experience symptoms of the disease (cough, temperature, loss of taste and smell...), you must be tested and follow these necessary instructions for everyone.
+If you have been in contact with a person who is a carrier of VIDOC-19 or if you yourself are experiencing symptoms of the disease (cough, temperature, loss of taste and smell...), you must be tested and follow these necessary instructions for everyone.

 4. Working arrangements for staff: new FAQs